ohdsi-studies/HIVTreatmentPathways/README.md

 - DistinctEventCohorts
 - All Characterization Results files

-A secure file transfer protocol will be implemented to facilitate the sharing of the results files as requested- please reach out to raechel.davis@yale.edu
+A secure file transfer protocol can be implemented to facilitate the sharing of the results files as requested by data partners- please reach out to raechel.davis@yale.edu